nisitp/nibs-nisitp/nibs-drupal/README.md

 Drupal Setup:

 1> Follow instructions on this page https://ddev.com/get-started/, to install and start using DDEV.
-Once OrbStack Docker Provider and DDEV is installed plase move to step 2>
+Once OrbStack Docker Provider and DDEV is installed move to step 2>

 2> Pull the code down from Repository.
 Go inside nibs-drupal folder:
     cd nibs-drupal